-Amos called for justice and righteousness.
+Amos castigated the extravagance of the Northern Kingdom of Israel, those who "trampled the head of the poor into the dust of the earth" (2:7).
+Amos 5:1-2 lamented that "Israel is fallen, to rise no more."
+Amos in 5:24 called for justice - מִשְׁפָּ֑ט - mishpat, and righteousness - צְדָקָה - tsedaqah, in one sentence.
+While Israel was prosperous at the time, it was also a time marked by social injustice - a time similar to our own!
 We live in a time of corporate greed and domination, a time of social inequality when 20% of the world consumes 80% of the world's goods.
 The Book of Amos is relevant to this day!

 The following Scripture is from the Authorized King James Version of the Holy Bible, now in the public domain.
 King James I commissioned a group of Biblical scholars in 1604 to establish an authoritative translation of the Bible from the ancient languages and other translations at the time, and the work was completed in 1611.
 The original King James Bible included the Apocrypha but in a separate section.
 A literary masterpiece of the English language, the original King James Bible is still in use today!

 JUDGEMENT OF THE NATIONS

 1 The words of Amos, who was among the herdman of Tekoa,

 which he saw concerning Israel in the days of Uzziah king of Judah, and in the days of Jeroboam

 the son of Joash king of Israel, two years before the earthquake.

 2 And he said, The LORD will roar from Zion, and utter his voice from Jerusalem; and the habitations of the shepherds shall mourn, and the top of Carmel shall wither.